Raghab-Pandit/trinity/README.md

 - *Axios*: i used it for performing api works(fetching)

 **Authors**
-Bizzo is designed, programmed and launched by Raghab Pandit.
+Bizzo is designed, developed and launched by Raghab Pandit.